DigForASPFramework/sts-tai-ontology/README.md

 - SubObjectPropertyOf: 18

 ## License

+- © Copyright 2024, by the authors.
+All rights reserved until further notice.

 - This ontology is aimed to be open access when the related paper is published.
 Citation guidelines will be provided.